slatteryjim/cifar10-speedrun/experiments.md

 ---

-## Run 20: Higher Learning Rate with Optimal Batch Size (Google Colab, T4 GPU)
+## Run 20: Higher Learning Rate of 0.04 with Optimal Batch Size (Google Colab, T4 GPU)
 - **Hypothesis**: A higher learning rate of 0.04 with the optimal batch size of 64 and cosine annealing will improve the 10-epoch accuracy record.
 - **Description**: Testing a higher learning rate with the best-performing configuration (ResNet-9, batch size 64, cosine LR).
 - **Hardware**: Google Colab (Python 3 Google Compute Engine backend), T4 GPU.